-Our ability to grow and compete is also dependent on the strength and capability of our technology systems, which we use both to interface with our customers and to manage our internal financial and other systems.
+Our ability to grow and compete is dependent on our ability to build or acquire the necessary operational and technology infrastructure and manage the cost of that infrastructure while we expand.
+Similar to other large corporations, operational risk can manifest itself at Capital One in many ways, such as errors related to failed or inadequate processes, faulty or disabled computer systems, fraud by employees or persons outside the Company and exposure to external events.
+We are dependent on our operational infrastructure to help manage these risks.
+In addition, we are heavily dependent on the strength and capability of our technology systems which we use both to interface with our customers and to manage our internal financial and other systems.
 Our ability to develop and deliver new products that meet the needs of our existing customers and attract new ones depends on the functionality of our technology systems.
-In addition, our ability to develop and implement effective marketing campaigns also depends on our technology.
-Although we continuously assess and invest in the strength and capability of our technology to meet both our short and long-term needs, there can be no assurance that we will be able to successfully do so, or do so with sustainable costs.
+Our ability to develop and implement effective marketing campaigns also depends on our technology.